ProcursusTeam/docs/Development/Building/FreeBSD.md

 bash procursus-utils-fbsd.sh
 ```

-It's recommended that you add this script to your shells' config file, so that it's sourced on every enviorment on login.
+It's recommended that you add this script to your shells' config file, so that it's sourced on every environment on login.

 ```
 echo "source procursus-utils-fbsd.sh" > .profile